diogoamvasconcelos/social_watcher_v2/frontend/docs/development_phases.md

 - search a keyword <DONE>
   - search for text <DONE>
 - work in the CORS issue (localhost): <DONE>
-  - allow localhost:1234 <DONE
+  - allow localhost:1234 <DONE>
-- add unit test
+- add unit test <DONE>
+  - test for JSONViwer <DONE>
-- add testing framework
+- add testing framework <DONE>
+- add userIcon and submenu for account and logout to navbar
+  - add test

 # Phase 2 - Subscription and Stripe